tonyleidong/OptimalFlow/README.md

 * *Well ensembled* - Each key component is ensemble of popular algorithms w/ optimal hyperparameters tuning included;

-* *Hardly omission* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permutated input datasets, feature selection, and model selection;
+* *Omni-Coverage* - Using *Pipeline Cluster Traversal Experiments*, to cross-experiment with combined permutated input datasets, feature selection, and model selection;

 * *Scalable* - Each module could add new algorithms easily due to its ensemble and reuseable coding design;